yandthj/HPC/docs/Documentation/Applications/ansys.md

 ## Connect to Your Own License

-At NREL, a few groups own their own Ansys license.
+At NLR, a few groups own their own Ansys license.
 In order to connect to the private license, the user can set the environment variable `ANSYSLMD_LICENSE_FILE` (e.g. `export ANSYSLMD_LICENSE_FILE=1055@10.60.1.85`, replacing your corresponding port and license server hostname or IP address).

 ## Contact
 For information about accessing licenses beyond CSC's base capability, please contact [Emily Cousineau.](mailto://Emily.Cousineau@nrel.gov)